JennyAllar/DoYouGitIt/README.md

 1. To get retrieve these updated files, use a ‘git pull origin master'

+1. The person pull down from master should now try to merge master into the branch on which they've been working.

 1. You should get a merge conflict and should inspect the file to see the difference of HEAD and your commit.
 Manually remove the conflict markers (“<<<<<<<< HEAD”, “============“, and “>>>>>>>>>>>>>> 4dkue0283598ksghi938skj") after you determine which lines of code belong and which can be moved/removed.

 1. If you somehow avoided a merge conflict, both Person1 and Person2 should add and move to a branch called “bonus” and solve the bonus problem at the same time, then both push up the solution.
 This will surely cause a conflict!
+Before the second person can push, they'll be required to pull down from master.
+The merge conflict should happen when they try to merge their branch.

 1. Commit the changes you made (removing the conflict markers and changing/moving code around) and push up to master.